bad-ants-fleet/drtransformer/README.md

   * implemented lookahead to skip pruning of potentially relevant future structures

 ## License
-The code of this project is available under [MIT license], however this software depends on the [ViennaRNA] package which is available through the [ViennaRNA license], which is more restricted with respect to commertial use.
+The code of this project is available under MIT license, however this software depends on the [ViennaRNA] package which is available through the [ViennaRNA license], which is more restricted with respect to commertial use.